The word of the Lord that came to Joel, son of Pethuel:

 Traveling preachers utilized kitchen tables, open air pulpits, schools, and other locations to spread the Gospel message before and after the denomination was officially created.
 Baltimore was the birthplace of The United Methodist Church in the New World.
-Methodism officially began in America in 1785, just after Christmas, when Bishops Francis Asbury and Thomas Coke “called all the preachers together” and 60 pastors met at Lovely Lane Meeting House in Baltimore to organize a church that would shape the identity of a new nation.
+Methodism officially began in America in 1784, on Christmas Eve, when Bishops Francis Asbury and Thomas Coke “called all the preachers together” and 60 pastors met at Lovely Lane Meeting House in Baltimore to organize a church that would shape the identity of a new nation.

 In 1966, preparing for the uniting merger that would come two years later, the church met again in Baltimore under the theme “Forever Beginning.”
 Today, that theme still applies as the church begins afresh each Sunday – combing social holiness and vital piety to give birth to a future rich in possibility.